get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 ## Todos

-- [ ] Setup Convex folder as a package and make sure it works
+- [x] Setup Convex folder as a package and make sure it works
 - [ ] Finish adding auth + backend functionality to mobile app
 - [ ] Migrate mobile app to TypeScript
 - [ ] Finish adding auth + backend functionality to web app
+- [ ] [Maybe] Troubleshoot QR code not showing up on mobile app
+- [ ] [Maybe] Figure out env from Next.js after
 - [ ] [Maybe] migrate to pnpm

 ## Using this example